 In French, should you say “montrer” or “démontrer”?
 “Chercher” or “rechercher”?
 “Juridique,” “judiciaire” or “légal”?

 You can find the answers to all these questions in the Banque de dépannage linguistique (French only) (BDL), a resource from the Office québécois de la langue française.
 The BDL also contains articles on French grammar, typography, abbreviations, syntax and more.

 First of all, do you know what a concordancer is?
-It’s a tool that can display a word or expression in context, from a bank of original and translated texts already published on the Web.
-There are quite a few, including WeBiText and Linguee.
+It’s a tool that can display a word or expression in context, from a bank of original and translated texts already published on the web.
+There are quite a few, including TradooIT and Linguee.

 The advantage of using Linguee is that it includes both a concordancer and a bilingual dictionary.
 As a result, you can translate an expression by dealing with each word individually or with the expression as a whole.

 If you’ve ever done an Internet search, you’re most likely familiar with the Google search engine.
 Its advanced search functions allow you to optimize your search by making it more specific.
 It’s easy to find articles on the web that will help you master Google searches.

 Are you still wondering which tool to use?
 Here’s a comparison table to help you out.

 |Results frequently taken from reliable sources||Yes||Yes||Yes||No||No|